PlugInSolarMap.com

 Frequently Asked Questions

-Is net metering available for plug-in solar in Maine?
+Is there net metering in Maine for plug-in solar?

 Electrical Safety WarningPlug-in solar systems involve electrical connections that can cause fire, shock, or property damage if installed incorrectly.
 Only use UL-listed equipment.
 Do not modify wiring, exceed outlet amperage ratings, or bypass any safety device.
 Consult a licensed electrician when in doubt.
 This site does not provide installation advice.